Skip to content

 • Additional calculations.
 Falling between these thresholds will lead to the third step, where you must perform other financial calculations.
 The purpose is to determine whether you can afford to pay a certain amount of your debts, usually at least 25 percent.
 If you can show you cannot afford to spend at least a particular portion of your debts, you will be permitted to proceed with a Chapter 7 bankruptcy.

-How Can an Ohio Chapter 7 Bankruptcy Attorney Help
+How Can an Ohio Chapter 7 Lawyer Help

 The team at Amourgis and Associates